Women bishops debate: the issues

 Is the new approach likely to succeed?

-A measure along these lines would have been even more unlikely to pass in November 2012 than the one voted on.
-The new plan gives less to opponents - who for long demanded safeguards within the law itself - than the package which they voted down in November 2012.
+A measure along these lines would have been even more unlikely to pass in November 2012 than the one which was rejected - because it gives less to opponents.

-But the margin by which the 2012 measure failed to get a two-thirds majority in the House of Laity was small.
-Seventy-four members of that House voted against, with 132 in favour.
+But the margin by which the 2012 measure failed was small.
+Seventy-four members of the House of Laity voted against, with 132 in favour.

-How long has this row been going on - it seems like decades?
+How long has this row been going on?

-Decades is right (see the timeline published by the CofE).
-The Church agreed to ordain women priests in 1994.
-But the proposal to appoint women as bishops sparked a new set of problems.
+The Church agreed to ordain women priests in 1994, but the proposal to appoint women as bishops sparked a new set of problems.

 Those who oppose women's ordination would not simply have to tolerate women bishops, as they do with women priests; they might also have to obey them as their superiors in the Church.